 If you are not renting and are paying off your mortgage or own your own home, then renting your place out while you deploy can be an easy way to make some quick cash.
+If your property appraisers were kind to you, you may even profit.
 We’re trying to do this with my first deployment coming up.
 One way to make it easier would be to turn the keys over to a trusted friend or neighbor and have them available for the guests to pick up from.
 Bottom line is, you need to get those payments covered or else you’re going to need to know the list of credit repair bureaus by heart!

 AirBnB has been a great way for our family to make money and also to travel better and cheaper.
 We love it!
 Have you used AirBnB or any other similar sites to make some money with your unused space?
 Stayed in any super cool AirBnB spots?

 2 Websites I Use to Achieve Financial Independence Faster

 I have investment accounts all over the place.
 To keep track of all of them in one place I use Personal Capital.
 It combines all of my accounts, shows me where I may be overpaying in fees, and provides beautiful charts showing my overall asset allocation and performance.